 Aquatic Biologist and Regional Director

-David Ellison is an aquatic biologist with the SOLitude Lake Management team who serves as the regional director for the south.
-Today, Dave is a certified pesticide applicator for both turf, aquatics, and public health in Virginia, North Carolina, South Carolina, Delaware, West Virginia, Maryland, Pennsylvania and New Jersey.
+David Ellison is an aquatic biologist with the SOLitude Lake Management team who serves as the Regional Director for the south.
+Dave is a certified pesticide applicator for both turf, aquatics, and public health in Virginia, North Carolina, South Carolina, Delaware, West Virginia, Maryland, Pennsylvania and New Jersey.
 Dave leads many of SOLitude's large projects focusing on invasive species control at Chincoteague National Wildlife Refuge, Fisherman's Island Wildlife Refuge and Ft.
 Eustis.

 He is also a certified AquaMaster and Aqua Control Technician and a SePRO Preferred Applicator, and a certified Stormwater Inspector.
 His participation in regular continuing education programs keeps his industry knowledge current with the latest technological trends.